Functional programming made simple

 $ kit dev

 Type check your Kit files without running them.
-Catch type errors early with Hindley-Milner type inference.
+By default, kit check recursively

 $ kit format src/*.kit README.md